rudderlabs/rudderstack-docs/stream-sources/rudderstack-sdk-integration-guides/rudderstack-javascript-sdk/README.md

 ---
 description: >-
-  Detailed technical documentation on the RudderStack’s JavaScript SDK to send data from your website to your destinations via RudderStack.
+  Detailed technical documentation on the RudderStack’s JavaScript SDK to send data from your website to your specified destinations.
 ---

 # JavaScript